acuvity/mcp-servers-registry/mcp-server-context-7/charts/mcp-server-context-7/README.md

 ```
 Resolves a package/product name to a Context7-compatible library ID and returns a list of matching libraries.

-You MUST call this function before 'get-library-docs' to obtain a valid Context7-compatible library ID.
+You MUST call this function before 'get-library-docs' to obtain a valid Context7-compatible library ID UNLESS the user explicitly provides a library ID in the format '/org/project' or '/org/project/version' in their query.

 Selection Process:
 1. Analyze the query to understand what library/package the user is looking for